anagha-google/lakehouse-solutions-build/spark-serverless-quickstart/README.md

 | Scheduling and Orchestration | Apache Airflow on Managed Airflow Serverless |
 | Focus| Data Engineering on Google Cloud |

-The goal of the lab is to demystify Managed Spark Serverless on GCP and orchestration of Spark on Managed Airflow Serverless on GCP through a (zero fluff, zero dazzle) minimum viable end to end sample to accelerate adoption.
-Its not about high performance tuning and more about showing how the pieces fit together in a real world scenario running on managed services on Google Cloud.
+The goal of the lab is to demystify **Managed Spark Serverless** on GCP and orchestration of Spark on Managed Airflow Serverless on GCP through a (zero fluff, zero dazzle) minimum viable end to end sample to accelerate adoption.
+Its not about high performance tuning and more about showing how the pieces fit together in a real world scenario of running on managed services on Google Cloud.

 <hr>